Skip to content

 India flagIndia

-Tipping is customary but not mandatory.
-Tip 10% at restaurants if no service charge is included; service charge on bills is optional.
+Tipping is customary in India, but not mandatory.
+Tip about 10% in restaurants if no service charge is added, and check the bill before leaving extra.

 Tipping customary